mangalrohit-eng/DailyPodcast/README.md

 ## Agent Details

 ### 1. Ingestion Agent
-- Fetches from RSS feeds (OpenAI, Google, Anthropic, Meta, Verizon, Accenture)
+- Fetches from RSS feeds you configure (any company, topic, or industry)
 - Normalizes content to `Story` objects
 - Filters by language, quality, and relevance
 - Deduplicates by domain